hundredyearfarms/Hundred-Year-Farms/README.md

 <u>Image</u>: *Proposed new trees and storm-water collection pond laid over a sattelite image(gradient lines show how the land slopes toward the south where surface run-off water collects).
 A - water erosion down the centre of this field is evident, but can be controlled by the new rows of trees that follow field contours.
 B - this prior clear-cut will be diversified to a wider range of native tree species.
 C - windbreak realligned to follow land contours and a second row of trees added at the lowest and steepest part of the field.
 D - Co-generation Greenhouse.*

-Some of the reasons agroforestry is a better match for this particular property relate to:
+Some of the reasons agroforestry is a better match for this property relate to:

 - Erosion Control: Trees in rows reduce wind speeds and slow drainage during extreme weather.